mptrsen/Orthograph/README.md

 d) nt.
 This contains the actual results on nucleotide level.

 e) log.
-This contains log files, such as the entire standard output and the report tables after running orthograph-reporter:
+This contains log files, such as the entire standard output for both `orthograph-analyzer` and `orthograph-reporter`:

+The main output directory contains three report tables after running
+orthograph-reporter:

-- orthologous_transcript.txt: a tabular listing of all transcripts that would be assigned to each COG as orthologous, _irrespective_ of whether they overlap with other transcripts.
+- homologous_transcripts.txt: a tabular listing of all transcripts that would be assigned to each COG as orthologous, _irrespective_ of whether they overlap with other transcripts (i.e., may be paralogous copies).
+It is structured as follows (tab-separated):
+	- the COG ID
+	- transcript ID
+	- start on the transcript
+	- end on the transcript
+	- HMM score

-- table.txt: a tabular listing of all transcripts that were eventually mapped to each COG.
+- non_redundant_orthologous_transcripts.txt: a tabular listing of all transcripts that were eventually mapped to each COG.
 These do not overlap and there are aa and nt output files for them.

 ## 11. ???